l-hepper/ankify/README.md

 ![Screenshot title](https://github.com/l-hepper/ankify/blob/main/screenshots/2023-11-17_15-17.png)

-CLI Tool for managing  and processing notes - includes modes for learning/review, self-testing(including an 'overkill' mode') and functionality to format the notes ready for import into Anki.
+CLI Tool for managing  and processing notes - includes modes for learning/review, self-testing and functionality to format the notes ready for import into Anki.
 This tool can utilise the gpt-3.5 API also to format regular prose notes into flashcard format suitable for Ankify.

 # installation